smellyboteval/smellybot/README.md

 ### Step3: View reports and issues
 1. Refresh the page, check any new files
-2. Go to issues, view created issues
+2. Go to Issues tap and view created issues
-3. Go to Actions and view the status of the workflow
+3. Go to Actions tap and view the status of the workflow